-The Library has ten Internet-accessible computers for public use.
-There are six unfiltered computers in the reference area, available through reservation only, and two filtered computers in the children’s area, available first come, first served.
+The Library has 12 Internet-accessible computers for public use.
+There are 8 unfiltered computers in the reference area, available through reservation only, and 4 filtered computers in the children’s area, available on a first come, first served basis.

 There is one computer in the reference area available for word processing only, also available on a first-come, first served basis.

 Five online catalog and reference database computers are available to help you find the materials you need: two in the reference area, one in the Children’s Library, and two near the circulation desk.

 In keeping with its mission of providing opportunities for lifelong learning, the Paso Robles City Library offers public access to the Internet free of charge.
 Users must read the Library’s Internet Guidelines (available online and posted at each station).
 All users are expected to use the Internet responsibly.
 Misuse may result in revocation of Internet privileges or legal action.